Ghazar Parpetsi: Works

 Ghazar's known works are his History of Armenia and his Letter to Vahan Mamikonian, appended to the history.
 The letter was written during Ghazar's time in Amida.
 It is a defense against the accusations of heresy and other accusations leveled against him by "slanderous monks."
 The letter contains a brief introduction, which in Grigor Khalatiants's view was written by one of Ghazar's students.
-The earliest surviving manuscript of the whole text was dated 1672 (Matenadaran № 2639).
-Some fragments survive from the 15th century and there is one fragment predating the year 1200 which has a form of the text quite divergent from that known later.
-Ghazar's History of Armenia was edited at some time around or after 1200 and we cannot be sure to what extent even more radical "editing" was undertaken by well-meaning scholars, or perhaps deliberate and tendentious changes were introduced.
+The earliest surviving manuscript of the whole text was dated 1672 (Matenadaran No. 2639).
+Some fragments survive from the 15th century, and there is one fragment predating the year 1200 which has a form of the text quite divergent from that known later.
+Ghazar's History of Armenia was edited at some time around or after 1200, and we cannot be sure to what extent even more radical "editing" was undertaken by well-meaning scholars; it is possible that deliberate and tendentious changes were introduced.

 Ghazar wrote his history in the last few years of the fifth century or at the beginning of the sixth century at the request of Vahan Mamikonian.
 After summarizing the contents of the previous histories attributed to Agathangelos and Faustus of Byzantium, Ghazar begins his own history with the partition of Armenia between the Byzantine and Sasanian empires in 387, the year that Faustus's history ends.
 Ghazar's History is composed of three parts.
 The first is about political events in Armenia from the partition of 387, including the efforts of the Sasanians to solidify their rule over Armenia, the invention of the Armenian alphabet by Mesrop Mashtots, the deposition of the last Armenian Arsacid king Artaxias IV in 428, and ending with the deaths of Catholicos Isaac and Mashtots in 438 and 439, respectively.
 The first part includes a prophetic vision attributed to Catholicos Isaac predicting the restoration of the Arsacid and Gregorid lines in Armenia, although this is judged to be a later interpolation into the text.
 (Note: Gohar Muradyan considers it possible that Ghazar himself wrote it, perhaps drawing from an existing source.)
 The second part concerns the events leading up to the Armenian rebellion led by Vardan Mamikonian (uncle of Vahan) against the Sasanians, the Battle of Avarayr, as well as its consequences.
 The third part is based on the author's own memories and focuses on the successful rebellion led by Vahan Mamikonian in 482–484, the consequent signing of the Nvarsak Treaty in 484, and Vahan's appointment as marzpan of Armenia.